 “Share/Borrow EITC Dependents.”

-taxpayer’s qualifying child or children with another taxpayer in order to allow both to claim the Earned Income Tax Credit (EITC).
+Unscrupulous tax professionals will “share” one taxpayer’s qualifying child or children with another taxpayer in order to allow both to claim the Earned Income Tax Credit (EITC).
 For example, if one client has four children, that client only needs the first two children for EITC purposes to get the maximum credit.
 The preparer will list the first two children on the first taxpayer’s return, and list the other two children on another return.
 The preparer and the client “selling” the dependents split a fee.
 The IRS prosecutes the preparers of these fraudulent claims, and the participating taxpayers could be subject to civil and/or criminal penalties as well.

 “Put Your Money in a Trust and Never Pay Taxes Again.”

-and corporations.
+Promoters of abusive trust schemes may charge a fee for “trust” packages.
+The fee enables taxpayers to have trust documents prepared, to use foreign and/or domestic trustees as offered by promoters or to use foreign bank accounts and corporations.
 If a trust is legitimate, ownership of the trust assets is completely separate from your control and benefit.

 Need Additional Information?